-Upon successful completion of the above steps, a letter of offer will be issued to the successful candidate(s).
+Upon successful completion of the above steps, a letter of offer is issued to the successful candidate(s).

 Although the list may seem a little long, from the closing date for applications this process takes just five weeks from start to finish.
 A number of the stages are online and are undertaken at the applicant's home at a time that suits them.

-Interviews will take place in person with all COVID safety measures adhered to.
+Interviews take place in person with all COVID safety measures adhered to.

 The various stages take place in this order because this is the order of probability in which candidates are likely to pass or fail.
-Therefore, if you do not pass the required online psychometric test, you will not have to devote any time to attending an interview.
+Therefore, if candidates do not pass the required online psychometric test, they do not have to devote any time to attending an interview.